Functorial relationship between multirings and the various abstract theories of quadratic forms

-\section{Ordering Structures}
+\subsection{Ordering Structures}

-The standart Artin-Schreier can be extended to the multifield theory as in section 3 of \cite{marshall2006real}.
+Part of the standard Artin-Schreier theory for fields can be extended to the multifield theory as in section 3 of \cite{marshall2006real}.
 For the convenience of the reader, we will list some results that we will use in the next sections:

 \begin{defn} Let $F$ be a multifield.
-A subset $P$ of $F$ is called an \textit{ordering} if $P+P=\subseteq P$, $P\cdot P\subseteq P$, $P\cup -P=F$ and $P\cap -P=\{0\}$.
-The \textit{real spectrum} of a multifield $F$, denoted $\mbox{Sper}(F)$, is defined to be the set of all orderings of $F$. \end{defn}
+A subset $P$ of $F$ is called an \textbf{ordering} if $P+P=\subseteq P$, $P\cdot P\subseteq P$, $P\cup -P=F$ and $P\cap -P=\{0\}$.
+The \textbf{real spectrum} of a multifield $F$, denoted $\mbox{Sper}(F)$, is defined to be the set of all orderings of $F$. \end{defn}

-\begin{defn} A \textit{preordering} of a multifield $F$ is defined to be a subset $T$ of $F$ satisfying $T+T\subseteq T$, $T\cdot T\subseteq T$ and $F^2\subseteq T$.
+\begin{defn} A \textbf{preordering} of a multifield $F$ is defined to be a subset $T$ of $F$ satisfying $T+T\subseteq T$, $T\cdot T\subseteq T$ and $F^2\subseteq T$.
 Here, $F^2:=\{a^2:a\in F\}$.
-A multifield $F$ is said to be \textit{real} if $-1\notin\sum F^2$.
+A multifield $F$ is said to be \textbf{real} if $-1\notin\sum F^2$.
 If $F$ is real, then $-1\ne1$.
-A preordering $T$ of $F$ is said to be \textit{proper} if $-1\notin T$. \end{defn}
+A preordering $T$ of $F$ is said to be \textbf{proper} if $-1\notin T$. \end{defn}